SteveMcNeill/QB64-Phoenix-Edition-Toolbox/Documentation/Toolbox Description.md

     INCLUDE_BORDERWIDTH: Enables the Function BorderWidth which is used to return the width of the programs borders to us.
     INCLUDE_CIRCLEFILL:  Enables the Sub CircleFill which generates a circle filled in the specified color.
     INCLUDE_CONVERT_OFFSET: Enables the Function ConvertOffset which is used to convert offsets to either LONG or INTEGER64 values as appropiate.
+    INCLUDE_DISPLAYIMAGE:  Enables the Sub DisplayImage which displays an image at x/y coordinates, scales it, and rotates it as desired.
     INCLUDE_ELLIPSEFILL:  Enables the Sub EllipseFill which generates an ellipse filled in the specified color.
     INCLUDE_ELLIPSETILT:  Enables the Sub EllipseTilt which generates an ellipse tiled by the specified angle.
     INCLUDE_ELLIPSETILTFILL:  Enables the Sub EllipseTileFill which generates an ellipse tiled by the specified angle, and filled in the specified color.